Lot4Fun/DLISE/README.md

 ### Conclusion

-Our proposed method with Machine Learning (Deep Learning) indicated the potential to estimate internal structures of the ocean in the meso-scale resolution by using only sattelite data.
+Our proposed method with Machine Learning (Deep Learning) indicated the potential to estimate internal structures of the ocean in the meso-scale resolution by using only satellite data.
 Since this deep learning model is relatively simple (fully convolutional backbone and some full connection layers), the direct implementation of physical phenomena into the model is expected to improve the accuracy of the estimation.
 We treated physical parameters and chlorophyll in the same way, but biogeochemical parameters such as chlorophyll are relatively strongly influenced by smaller scale phenomena.
 Therefore, building a model that can handle these parameters well will also allow us to estimate the internal structure more accurately.

 ## System information